Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts.

 Synthetic fibers can be manufactured in continuous filaments, which are infinite in length.
 A yarn can be made by assembling the filaments together continuously while producing threads.

 1- Polymerization is the reacting of small molecules together in a chemical reaction to form polymer chains.
 There are two types of polymerization: Condensation polymers are formed by the gradual reaction of functional groups of monomers, usually containing heterogeneous substances such as oxygen or nitrogen.
 An addition polymer is a mechanism in which monomers react to form a polymer without forming by-products.
-Addition polymerization processes are performed in the presence of catalysts.
+In addition polymerization processes are performed in the presence of catalysts.

 2- Pumping: The molten polymer is pumped through a filter bed and then through small deep holes.
 Both units will lead to high-pressure drops along the flow direction of viscous liquids.
 There are two main devices used to pump liquids: centrifugal pumps and gear pumps.
-Centrifugal pumps are used to transport low viscosity liquids around in a process while gear pumps are used to pump highly viscous liquids at the controlled flow rate.
+Centrifugal pumps are used to transport low viscosity liquids around in a process while gear pumps are used to pump highly viscous liquids at a controlled flow rate.

 3- Filtration: It is cleaning the spinneret plate.
 The filtration process must be completed to very strict standards.